 Given that individuals are forcibly placed within them, we must recognise that they are camps.
 There has also been evidence of physical abuse and torture of the people there, as eloquently set out by the right hon.
 Member for Orkney and Shetland.
 We know that the Chinese Government have argued that the measures are justified by the growing threat of religious extremism and separatist activism in the region.
 However, it should go without saying that whatever the perceived threats, the measures have lost all sense of proportion.
 Uyghurs outside the camps are now also subject to some of the most pervasive and intrusive surveillance systems in the world, including being on a register of DNA samples and blood types, and constant tracking by facial recognition cameras.
 Thousands of police stations have sprung up across the region and correspondence with family members outside of China is either banned or closely monitored.

 We have heard of various religious and psychological violations.
 In a secularised society such as Britain, choices of food, drink or dress may not seem so fundamental, but for those of faith, who are brought up in cultural environments where certain foods are prohibited and alcohol is not drunk, forcing people to abandon those articles of faith is deeply dehumanising.
-Not only are they prevented from practicing their religion, but they are forcibly fed with meat that they do not normally consume and forced to drink alcohol, which they do not normally do.
+Not only are they prevented from practising their religion, but they are forcibly fed with meat that they do not normally consume and forced to drink alcohol, which they do not normally do.
 That is surely traumatising.
 They are prevented from fasting in the month of Ramadan, their dresses are cut to make their clothing more in line with everyone else, they are asked to remove their headscarves, and they are asked to quote the Communist manifesto and learn about China.
 Forcing them to do these things takes away their identity.